Skip to main content

 Architecture

-All on-premises deployments currently operate as single-node Kubernetes clusters.
-While you can configure multiple model replicas for increased throughput, this architecture does not provide high availability against hardware failures.
-Multi-node Kubernetes clusters and high availability for on-premises deployments are not currently supported.
+On-premises deployments run on a single Kubernetes cluster.
+While you can configure multiple model replicas for increased throughput, on-premises deployments do not provide high availability against hardware failures.
+For multi-node sizing and validation, contact your Poolside representative.
 The on-premises architecture includes:

 • RKE2 Kubernetes